atooma/doc-resonance-sdk/docs/source/index.rst

 This documentation is aimed to provide in depth details on how to approach development and it is organised as follows:

 * :ref:`intro` - Here you can find answers to questions like *what is Resonance?* and *what I can do with Resonance SDK?*.
 Your understanding of Atooma potential starts from here!
-* :ref:`core` - Interested in Atooma SDK?
+* :ref:`core` - Interested in Resonance SDK?
 Great!
-First step is to go deep into this section for understanding main concepts concerned with Atooma environment and platform.
+First step is to go deep into this section for understanding main concepts concerned with it.
-* :ref:`example` -
+* :ref:`example` - This is the better place for finding good examples on how Resonance SDK can be used for dramatically simplifying development of killing features within your app!

 Table of Contents
 ------------------------------

 .. toctree::
    :numbered:
-   :maxdepth: 3
+   :maxdepth: 2

    intro
    core